infiniflow/infinity/docs/guides/search_guide.md

 ### Tokenizer

 When creating a full-text index, you are required to specify a tokenizer/analyzer, which will be used for future full-text searches on the same column(s).
 Infinity has many built-in tokenizers.
-Except for the Ngram analyzer and the default standard analyzer, all other analyzers require dedicated resource files.
+Except for the Ngram analyzer, the sparse gram analyzer and the default standard analyzer, all other analyzers require dedicated resource files.
 Please download the appropriate files for your chosen analyzer from [this link](https://github.com/infiniflow/resource) and save it to the directory specified by `resource_dir` in the configuration file.

 ```yaml
 [resource]